algorand/go-algorand/data/transactions/logic/README_in.md

 For version 1, subsequent bytes after the varuint are program opcode bytes.
 Future versions could put other metadata following the version identifier.

-To prevent newly-introduced transaction fields from breaking assumptions made by older versions of TEAL, the TEAL environment prohibits the execution of TEAL on transaction groups where any transaction sets a field not present at the time the old TEAL version was introduced, and it instead causes those programs to fail.
+It is important to prevent newly-introduced transaction fields from breaking assumptions made by older versions of TEAL.
+If one of the transactions in a group will execute a TEAL program whose version predates a given field, that field must not be set anywhere in the transaction group, or the group will be rejected.
 For example, executing a TEAL version 1 program on a transaction with RekeyTo set to a nonzero address will cause the program to fail, regardless of the other contents of the program itself.

 ## Varuint